College Faculty:Classical Strings: Double Bass

 As a studio session player, Mr. McCoy has performed solo and as section leader on an extensive list of motion picture and television soundtracks and recorded with a diverse group of popular artists including Bruce Springsteen, David Byrne, Lou Reed, Sting and Natalie Merchant.
 His own solo recordings, Dialogues with Double Bass (2005) and Baroque Legacy (2012) have garnered popular and critical acclaim.

-Mr. McCoy also serves on the faculties of Bard College Conservatory of Music, the Cali School of Music at Montclair State University, Bowdoin International Music Festival and the National Youth Orchestra of Canada.
+Mr. McCoy also serves on the faculties of Bard College Conservatory of Music, the Cali School of Music at Montclair State University and the Bowdoin International Music Festival.
 He has presented master classes throughout the United States, in Canada, Sweden and Japan and has contributed articles to Strings magazine.